 Dividends paid on the Shares are subject to Swiss withholding tax.
 Subject to reserves from capital contributions being recognised as such by the Swiss tax authorities and any changes in tax laws and practice, distributions against reserves from capital contributions can be made to the Company's shareholders without deducting any Swiss withholding tax.
-As of 31 July 2018, the Company had CHF 1,146.4 million in reserves from capital contribution ("Legal Reserves"), including Legal Reserves for own shares from capital contribution.
-The Company expects, upon completion of the Offering and the sale of the Offered Shares, to receive net cash proceeds of approximately CHF 843.2 million (€739.6 million) in reserves from capital contributions (after the deduction of certain fees, commissions, Swiss issuance stamp duty and costs, which will reduce the amount of Legal Reserves from capital contributions).
+As of 31 July 2018, the Company had CHF 1,146.4 million in reserves from capital contribution.
+The Company expects, upon completion of the Offering and the sale of the Offered Shares, to receive net cash proceeds of approximately CHF 843.2 million (\notin 739.6 million) in reserves from capital contributions (after the deduction of certain fees, commissions, Swiss issuance stamp duty and costs, which will reduce the amount of Legal Reserves from capital contributions).
 For further information see "Part 21 Additional Disclosure - 21.11.2 Tax Considerations with regard to the Holding of Offered Shares".